Submodular Reinforcement Learning: Related Work

 \mypar{Submodular Maximization} Submodular functions are widely studied in combinatorial optimization and operations research and have found many applications in machine learning \citep{krause2014submodular,bilmes2022submodularity,tohidi20}.
 The seminal work of \citet{nemhauser1978analysis} shows that greedy algorithms enjoy a constant factor $1-1/e$ approximation for maximizing monotone submodular functions under cardinality constraints, which is information- and complexity- theoretically optimal \citep{Feige-no-other-effi-algo}.
-Beyond simpler cardinality (and matroid) constraints, more complex constraints have been considered: most relevant is the s-t-submodular orienteering problem \citep{chekuri_rg}, which aims to find an s-t-path in a graph of bounded length maximizing a submodular function of the visited nodes, and can be viewed as a special case of \subrl on deterministic SMDPs with deterministic starting state and hard constraint on the goal state.
+Beyond simpler cardinality (and matroid) constraints, more complex constraints have been considered: most relevant is the s-t-submodular orienteering problem, which aims to find an s-t-path in a graph of bounded length maximizing a submodular function of the visited nodes \citep{chekuri_rg}, and can be viewed as a special case of \subrl on deterministic \smdp's with deterministic starting state and hard constraint on the goal state.
 It has been used as an abstraction for informative path planning \citep{Singh2009}.
-We generalize the setup and connect it with modern policy gradient techniques.
-Certain problems of the form considered in this work can satisfy a notion called \emph{adaptive submodularity}, which generalizes the greedy approximation guarantee over a set of policies \citep{golovin2011adaptive}.
-While adaptive submodularity allows capturing history-dependence, it fails to address complex constraints (such as those imposed by CMPs).
+We generalize the setup and connect it with modern policy gradient techniques. \citet{wang2020planning} considers planning under the surrogate multi-linear extension of submodular objectives.
+Certain problems considered in our work satisfy a notion called \emph{adaptive submodularity}, which generalizes the greedy approximation guarantee over a set of policies \citep{golovin2011adaptive}.
+While adaptive submodularity allows capturing history-dependence, it fails to address complex constraints (such as those imposed by \cmp's).

 While submodularity is typically considered for discrete domains (i.e., for functions defined on $\{0,1\}^{|\V|}$, the concept can be generalized to continuous domains, e.g., $[0,1]^{|\V|}$ using notions such as DR-submodularity \citep{greedy-supermodular}.
 This notion forms a class of non-convex problems admitting provable approximation guarantees in polynomial time, which we exploit in Section~\ref{sec: theory}.
+The problem of learning submodular functions has also been considered \citep{balcan2011learning}. \citet{dolhansky2016deep} introduce the class of deep submodular functions, neural network models guaranteed to yield functions that are submodular in their input.
+These may be relevant when learning unknown rewards using function approximation, which is an interesting direction for future work.